-We analyse (i) increasing the attractiveness of the bus network; (ii) options to both make buses cheaper, and; (iii) options to make motoring less desirable.
+We analyse (i) increasing the attractiveness of the bus network; (ii) options to make buses cheaper, and; (iii) options to make motoring less attractive.
 We model different scenarios within each of these interventions.
 These scenarios should be viewed as representing either different levels of ambition or differing levels of success of a specific measure.
 With the latter, greater levels of success would be likely with accompanying behaviour-change interventions, though this is not modelled explicitly.

-The table below provides a summary of the results from this analysis.
+The table below provides a summary of the results from this analysis in Scotland.
 It shows that:

-- More ambitious investment in bus services and infrastructure, amounting to around £1.1bn a year to 2050 (or around £30bn cumulatively), would deliver over 6bn additional annual bus journeys, of which 1.8bn journeys annually would have previously been travelled by car. - A salary sacrifice scheme ("Bus Bonus") for commuters would reduce car usage by 28m journeys and lead to an increase in bus journeys of 55m.
+- More ambitious investment in bus services and infrastructure, amounting to around £118m per year to 2050 (or around £3.2bn cumulatively), would deliver almost 680m additional annual bus journeys, of which over 200m journeys annually would previously have been made by car. - A salary sacrifice scheme ("Bus Bonus") for commuters would reduce car usage by almost 3m journeys and lead to an increase in bus journeys of almost 5m.
+We believe this scheme would need to be introduced on a UK-wide basis, as it is part of employment policy, which is not a devolved power.

-- A £2 fare cap for single journeys costing around £13bn by 2050, would deliver over 215m additional bus journeys, of which 65m journeys would have been previously been travelled by car. - A congestion charge in urban local authorities around England, in turn, would lead to 25m fewer car journeys, if applied only to urban centres, and 250m fewer car journeys if applied more comprehensively to the entire area of urban local authorities.
+- A £2 fare cap for single journeys costing around £2.1bn by 2050, would deliver over 30m additional bus journeys, of which almost 10m journeys would have been previously been made by car. - A congestion charge in urban local authorities around Scotland, in turn, would lead to 1.5m fewer car journeys, if applied only to urban centres, and 15m fewer car journeys if applied more comprehensively to the entire area of urban local authorities.

-Table 1: Selected results from modelling of policy options
+Table 1: Selected results from modelling of policy options in Scotland

-Policy area Scenario Total increase in bus journeys (yearly) Increase in journeys from modal shift Increase in journeys from modal shift (%) Annual cost (2021 £ values) Increasing attractiveness of bus network Ambitious investment 6.2bn 1.8bn 50.0% £1.1bn Making bus Bus bonus - 55m 1.5% £170m cheaper £2 fare cap for single journeys 216m 65m 1.9% £490m Discouraging the Low scenario - 25m 0.7% -£1.7bn use of cars High scenario - 250m 7.3% -£17bn
+Policy area Scenario Total increase in bus journeys (yearly) Increase in journeys from modal shift Increase in journeys from modal shift (%) Annual cost (2021 £ values) Increasing attractiveness of bus network Ambitious investment 678m 203m 30% £128m Making bus cheaper Bus bonus - 4.7m 1.3% £13m (UK) £2 fare cap for single journeys 32m 9.5m 2.5% £78m Discouraging the Low scenario - 1.5m 0.4% -£112m use of cars High scenario - 15m 4% -£1.1bn

 Notes: Cost refers to cost to the Exchequer - negative values represent revenue.
-Labels for total increase refer to policies where we directly modeled modal shift, meaning that total increases are not available.